-In Tables 1 and 2 we report the results for QuestEval, along with several ablations.
-W=uniform corresponds to setting all questions weights equal.
-Conversely, W=learned corresponds to the weights learned as detailed in Section 4.2.
-We also report the recall and precision component separately.
+In Tables 1 and 2 we report the results for Questeval, along with several ablations.
+W = uniform corresponds to setting all questions weights equal.
+Conversely, W = learned corresponds to the weights learned as detailed in §4.2.
+We report the recall and precision component separately.
+Finally, for W = learned, we also report the results given a QA and QG component trained on NewsQA (Trischler et al., 2016), i.e. a different domain than SQuAD.